|

 And bent above, with eyes of love, yet ever she grew worse.

-And as we plunged and leapt and lunged, her face was plucked with pain,
+And as we plunged and leapt and lunged, her face was plucked

 And I could feel his nerves of steel a-quiver at the strain.